During the design time, Processor Expert performs instant checking

 change in the project causes several (general) error messages.
 The most

+common reasons for this behavior are stated below.
 Some beans use on-chip peripherals.
 In the Bean Inspector you can

 choose from all possible peripherals that can be used for implementation